Flowpack/jobqueue-common/README.md

 }
 ```

-*Note:* It's crucial that the `execute()` method returns TRUE on success, otherwise the corresponding message will be released again and/or marked failed.
+*Note:* It's crucial that the `execute()` method returns TRUE on success, otherwise the corresponding message will be released again and/or marked *failed*.

 With that in place, the new job can be added to a queue like this: